aleshaleksey/libchmq/README.md

 NB
 --
-I have included a copy of the [jni-rs] library here with a modified **Cargo.toml** without backtrace, to simplif compilation on android.
+I have included a copy of the [jni-rs] library here with a modified **Cargo.toml** without backtrace, to simplify compilation on android.

 Aims
 ----